I like skincare. I like makeup. I like being a girl. (We’ve covered this in previous sessions.)

 The whole sales figures thing is especially agonising when you realise you make about 5 per cent of the book price.
 My first two books have sold pretty well, but I haven’t even made as much from them as I did in my first year salary as a junior copywriter in advertising.
 Taste my flavour?
 The odds of becoming JK Rowling are somewhere between ‘zero’ and ‘fuck all’.

 Oh, and keep your old job, or get another, ideally one that’s flexible and involves words.
 I was a copywriter before I was an author (I never particularly wanted to be an author; I wrote the opening chapters to The Dating Detox on a whim, got an agent and then had to finish the darn thing, and realised I LOVED writing books), and continued to be a copywriter while writing the first two books.
 When I got the book series deal with St Martins Press and found out I was knocked up (in the same week!
-Good timing, GemGem) I scaled back on the copywriting, just writing for a few favourite clients.
-I also write for magazines and I’ve started screenwriting.
+Good timing, GemGem) I moved to Zurich where Fox was living, scaled back on the copywriting, just writing for a few favorite clients and magazines, and I’ve started screenwriting.
 (More about that another time.)

 3.Take responsibility for your own publicity, but don’t worry about it too much.